 If nothing else, I hope this site convinces you not to use a consumer router, and by the way, not to use hardware provided by your ISP.
 No need to listen to me, just take a look at the router bugs page and decide for yourself.

 The configuration advice offered here is geared towards home routers.
 I have almost no experience configuring higher end devices from vendors like Sonicwall, Fortinet, WatchGuard, Sophos or Check Point.
 These devices do so much more than a home router that they fall into another category entirely - Unified Threat Management (UTM) and/or Next-Gen Firewall (NGFW) devices.

 As noted on the home page, this site has no ads.
+It also has no tracking, as indicated by the Brave Browser in August 2018.
 It's a public service from me, Michael Horowitz.
 I am the sole author and developer.

 The site grew out of a talk I gave on Securing a Home Router in July 2014 at the HOPE (Hackers on Planet Earth) conference.
 A PDF of the slides is available.
 Thanks to 2600, audio of the talk is also available.
 An article about the talk appeared in Toms Guide.

 On July 29, 2017 this site became secure.
 All HTTPS all the time.
 Good-bye HTTP.

 On December 31, 2017 the site served up its 2 millionth web page.